c3lang/c3-web/src/content/docs/Build Your Project/project-config.md

 By default, an executable is assumed, but changing the type to `"static-lib"` or `"dynamic-lib"` creates static library and dynamic library targets respectively.

-*This part will be updated, stay tuned*
+*This part will be updated, so stay tuned!*

 ## Compilation options